-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was r and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ ' / Indicate by check mark whether the registrant has submitted electronically and posted on its corporate We Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.4 preceding 12 months (or for such shorter period that the registrant was required to submit and post such fi 105 of this chapter) during the Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.40 contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or in incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reportion of the Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated filer (Do not check if smaller reporting company) Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ The aggregate market value of common stock held by non-affiliates of the Company as of June 30, 2016 v was \$21,211,146.
-As of March 17, 2017, there were 966,132 shares of the Company's common stock outstanding.
-Documents Incorporated By Reference (1) Portions of the Company's Annual Report to Shareholders for the year ended December 31, 2016 (the incorporated by reference in Parts I and II of this report.
-"2016 Report") are (2) Portions of the Company's definitive Proxy Statement which is to be filed with the Securities and Exclorence connection with the Company's 2017 Annual Meeting of Shareholders are incorporated by reference in Page 1
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 of Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No □ ), Indicate by check mark whether the registrant has submitted electronically and posted on its corporate W Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232 preceding 12 months (or for such shorter period that the registrant was required to submit and post such Yes ☑ No □ .405 of this chapter) during the he Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.4 contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-acce company or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated ficompany" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one): ing Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company , Z Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of r Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No 🗷 The aggregate market value of common stock held by non-affiliates of the Company as of June 30, 2017 was \$29,342,085.
+As of March 16, 2018, there were 966,132 shares of the Company's common stock outstanding.
+Documents Incorporated By Reference (1) Portions of the Company's Annual Report to Shareholders for the year ended December 31, 2017 (the incorporated by reference in Parts I and II of this report. e "2017 Report") are (2) Portions of the Company's definitive Proxy Statement which is to be filed with the Securities and Exconnection with the Company's 2018 Annual Meeting of Shareholders are incorporated by reference in

 CHICAGO RIVET & MACHINE CO.
-YEAR ENDING DECEMBER 31, 2016
+YEAR ENDING DECEMBER 31, 2017

-Item No. Page No.
+Item No. Pag No.

-110. Part I 140.
+Part I

+1. Business 3

-1. 1A.
+1A.
+Risk Factors 4

 1B.
+Unresolved Staff Comments 6

+2. Properties 6

+3. Legal Proceedings 6

-2. 3.
-4. Business Risk Factors Unresolved Staff Comments Properties Legal Proceedings Mine Safety Disclosures 3 4 6 6
+4. Mine Safety Disclosures 6

 Part II

-5. 6.
-7. 7A.
-8. 9.
+5. Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 8

+6. Selected Financial Data 8

+7. Management's Discussion and Analysis of Financial Condition and Results of Operations 8

+7A.
+Quantitative and Qualitative Disclosures About Market Risk 12

+8. Financial Statements and Supplementary Data 12

+9. Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 12

 9A.
+Controls and Procedures 12

 9B.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities Selected Financial Data Management's Discussion and Analysis of Financial Condition and Results of Operations Quantitative and Qualitative Disclosures About Market Risk Financial Statements and Supplementary Data Changes in and Disagreements with Accountants on Accounting and Financial Disclosure Controls and Procedures Other Information 8 8 8 11 11 12 12 12
+Other Information 13

 Part III

+10. Directors, Executive Officers and Corporate Governance 14

+11. Executive Compensation 14

-10. 11.
-12. 13.
-14. Directors, Executive Officers and Corporate Governance Executive Compensation Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters Certain Relationships and Related Transactions, and Director Independence Principal Accountant Fees and Services 13 13 13 13
+12. Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 14

+13. Certain Relationships and Related Transactions, and Director Independence 14

+14. Principal Accountant Fees and Services 14

 Part IV

-15. 16.
-Exhibits and Financial Statement Schedules Form 10-K Summary 14 14
+15. Exhibits and Financial Statement Schedules 15

+16. Form 10-K Summary 15